ptanoop/embl_person_dir_test/README.md

 So directory structure is

-embl_person_dir_test/src contains the java code.
+'''''embl_person_dir_test/src''''' contains the java code.

-embl_person_dir_test/src/client/personExpo contains the front-end code.
+'''''embl_person_dir_test/src/client/personExpo''''' contains the front-end code.

 Running in development mode.

 Please navigate to embl_person_dir_test and use following commands

-mvn install
+''mvn install''

-mvn spring-boot:run
+''mvn spring-boot:run''

-This will up java application on localhost:8080
+This will up java application on '''localhost:8080'''

-Navigate to localhost:8080, rest api explorer will display available apis.
+Navigate to '''localhost:8080''', rest api explorer will display available apis.

-Please navigate to embl_person_dir_test/src/client/personExpo and use following commands
+Please navigate to '''''embl_person_dir_test/src/client/personExpo''''' and use following commands

-npm install
+''npm install''

-ng serve
+''ng serve''

-This will run angular application on localhost:4200
+This will run angular application on '''localhost:4200'''

-Navigate to localhost:4200, which will help to interact with applications.
+Navigate to '''localhost:4200''', which will help to interact with applications.